shellscape/webpack-serve/.github/ISSUE_TEMPLATE/FEATURE.md

 ---

 <!--
-  Issues are so 🔥

-  If you remove or skip this template, you'll make the 🐼 sad and the mighty god of Github will appear and pile-drive the close button from a great height while making animal noises.
+  ⚡️ katchow!
+We 💛 issues.

+  Please - do not - remove this template.
+  Please - do not - skip or remove parts of this template.
+  Or your issue may be closed.

-  👉🏽 Need support, advice, or help?
-Don't open an issue!
+  👉🏽 Need help or support?
+Open a SUPPORT issue instead.
-  Head to StackOverflow or https://gitter.im/webpack/webpack.
 -->

-* Operating System:
-* Node Version:
-* NPM Version:
-* webpack Version:
-* webpack-serve Version:
+### Feature Use Case

 ### Feature Proposal

-### Feature Use Case